csiro-data-school/hpc/_extras/design.md

 What are all the ideas, connections, and assumptions a learner must master to achieve the task(s) described above?
 Please take photos of your concept maps and upload to the figures directory, with a link below.

+To be able to submit an array job, we'll need, in no parfticular order

+* Assumed knowledge
+  - basic linux
+  -
+* What is a cluster?
+* Systems available - needed for high level context, not directly required for **Task**
+  - high mem, gpu,
+* Log in (ssh)
+* Navigate the system
+* Data upload
+  - scp
+  - disk location, appropriate to long term storage, scratch etc
+* submit simple job (non-array)
+  - job headers
+    - resources
+  - editor?
+  - software environment - modules
+*

 ## 3. Episodes

 Break your concept map up into smaller 'chunks'.
 Each new map should only contain 5-6 ideas.
 These form the individual teaching 'episodes' from which our larger topic unit is composed.